"Contractors are an eternally optimistic bunch and never seem to allow for any weather related impacts on construction projects."

 We should also consider the weather risks to activities happening off-site.
 Items being manufactured off-site may be hampered by poor weather.
 Will your supplier be able to continue manufacturing if they experience poor weather?
 I’ve often suffered delays because suppliers couldn’t paint the items because of wet weather.
 Choosing an alternate supplier that has covered manufacturing facilities may be more expensive but could avoid the risk of poor weather impacting delivery.

-We can prevent, or at least mitigate many of the delays by understanding the weather patterns in the area and allowing for these expected weather disruptions in our schedule.
+We can prevent, or at least mitigate many of the delays by understanding the weather patterns in the area and allowing for these expected weather disruptions in our construction schedule.
 Proper planning can also mean that weather dependent activities are scheduled for times when better weather can be expected.
 We can also implement mitigating measures to reduce the damage and return the project to full production as quickly as possible.
+Prevent poor weather from disrupting your construction project

 Contractors shouldn’t be expected to shoulder the responsibility of extreme weather events or those that couldn’t have been reasonably expected.
 They should therefore be cautious in accepting contracts where they could be liable for these delays.